filterpaper/filterpaper.github.io/prng.md

 # 16-bit PRNGs
 16-bit is exponentially smaller and is more practical for embedded firmware.
 They strike a good balance of output quality versus space and its output can be casted as `unint8_t` when needed.
 ## PCG16
 The 16-bit version of Melissa PCG code is robust enough to pass most of PractRand's test and is smaller than `rand()`.
-This is uses single 32-bit state version with 16-bit output:
+This random-rotate version uses single 32-bit state with 16-bit output:
 ```c
 // pcg_mcg_32_xsh_rr_16_random_r
 static uint16_t pcg16(void) {